addUsername/Social-app/README.md

 - Login and Sing up woorking
 - Create home.vue grid and v-card template structure
 - Add axios store
+- UserService and ContentService are now in charge to request only to its own RestController
+- Divided store in several files
 - Several fixies